HasanBGIt/Smart-Methods-Tasks/README.md

 ## Software Department Tasks

 - ✅ : Design and develop a personal website, then upload all related files to GitHub –[Go to the Task](./Software%20Department%20Tasks/Task-One)
+- ✅ : Design and develop a dynamic user management webpage using web technologies –[Go to the Task](./Software%20Department%20Tasks/Task-Two)